-The Information Technology (IT) Services office is located on the second floor of the Butler Building.
-The help desk support can be reached at 471-3506 or ithelpdesk@cn.edu.
+The Information Technology (IT) Services office is on the Butler Building's second floor.
+The help desk support can be reached on 471-3506 or ithelpdesk@cn.edu.
 Be prepared to leave a detailed message including name and contact information along with the support request.